casualjim/hie/README.md

 * Filter
 * FilterMap
 * FlatMap
+* Flatten
-* Union: return the unique elements
+* Union: return the unique elements contained in the provided iterators
 * Intersect: return the intersection of 2 iterators
 * Concat: combine several iterators into 1